VnUgE/VNLib.Core/README.md

 ## Index/NameSpaces
 **VNLib.**
 - [Utils](lib/Utils/#) - A mutli-use library focused on reducing complexity for working with native resources, memory, asynchronous patterns and data-structures, object/resource pooling, critical resource handling, and common logging abstractions.
-- [NativeHeapApi](lib/NativeHeapApi/#) - A C implementation overview for building unmanaged heaps for use in the Utils.Memory.NativeHeap umanaged heap architecture.
 - [Hashing.Portable](lib/Hashing.Portable/#) - Common cryptographic/hashing relate operations in a single package with room to grow.
 Also Argon2 bindings
 - [Net.Http](lib/Net.Http/#) - High performance ^HTTP/1.1 application processing library, transport not included!
 For web or custom use, custom app layer protocols supported - roll your own web-sockets or SSE if you want!
 (See [Essentials](lib/Plugins.Essentials/#) library if you want to use mine!
 It's not bad.)
 - [Net.Transport.SimpleTCP](lib/Net.Transport.SimpleTCP/#) - A not-so-simple, performance oriented, low/no allocation, .NET/C# native, TCP listener library using the System.IO.Pipelines architecture with SSL/TLS support.